-These fish are sometimes rereferred too as Ghost Koi and are the result of breeding between common carp and two koi variations.
+These fish are sometimes referred to as Ghost Koi and result from breeding between common carp and two koi variations.

-The Purachina Koi to produce white ghost carp and the Yambuki to produce yellow ghost carp.
+The Purachina Koi produces white ghost carp and the Yambuki produces yellow ghost carp.

-This hybrid fish tend to grow faster than pure-bred koi and are able to compete for food with all variants of the carp family.
+This hybrid fish tend to grow faster than pure-bred koi and can compete for food with all variants of the carp family.

 These fish typically live up to 30-70 years in the UK with longevity similar to pure-bred koi.

 Ghost carp are easy to distinguish due to their abnormal colouration.
 Their striking white or yellow colours make them easy to spot.

 They commonly have darker scales along their back and dark markings on their heads.

 They are similar to common carp with full-scale patterns and elongated dorsal fins.